-NOTE: The default settings in Panoply can often mislead.
+NOTE: The default settings and the way in which Panoply reads in the data array can sometimes mislead.
 In particular:

 1. Year (Array tab)

 The default is for the very 1st time-slice to be displayed rather than the experiment end.
 The first time-slice is numbered from 1 to however many total time-slices have been saved (displayed to the immediate right of the Year box), and it is this integer number that appears in the Year box - not the year of the data save.
 Instead, the mid-point year of the time-slice is displayed in a second box (labeled 'equal month years').